Testimonial Murals

 September 2025 - Present

-Rooted in research and personal narrative, Testimonial Murals transform lived experiences of mental illness into public visual language.
-Drawing from interviews and psychological research, each mural amplifies real voices and stories, fostering empathy and challenging the stigma surrounding mental health.
+Rooted in research and personal narrative, Testimonial Murals transform lived experiences of mental health and illness into public visual language.
+Drawing from interviews, each mural amplifies real voices and stories, using bold color and faceless figures to make complex emotional experiences visible.
+By situating these narratives in public spaces, the murals foster empathy and reflection while challenging the stigma surrounding mental health.

 Tug a War